leanprover/lean-action/README.md

       - uses: leanprover/lean-action@v1
 ```

+> [!IMPORTANT]
+`lean-action` is tested on `ubuntu-latest` and `macos-latest` GitHub-hosted runners,
+and should support Unix-based runners in general.
+Currently, `lean-action` does not support window runners.

 ## Configuring which features `lean-action` runs

 Most use cases only require a subset of `lean-action`'s features